AY2425S2-CS2103-W11-2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Duplicate contacts are identified by having the same (case-insensitive) name and the same phone number <br>
+Names cannot be blank, and there are no restrictions on names (i.e. they can contain symbols and numbers etc.) <br>
 A person can have any number of tags (including 0) <br>
 Special tags: hiring - indicates that the contact is open to hiring <br>
 **IMPORTANCE** Field can only be one of the following: High, Medium, Low